senam86/fs11-mvp/README.md

 ## Bugs

-- request put doesn't work in users.js
+- request put doesn't work in users.js, maybe use patch instead (the user shouldn't be able to update everything but maybe location and username?)

+## Attachments

+- API routes can be found in teh folder docs